keyurrrrr/keyurpatle/README.md

 ## 📫 Connect with Me

-- LinkedIn: Your LinkedIn URL
+- LinkedIn: www.linkedin.com/in/keyur-patle-4359222a2

-- Email: your@email.com
+- Email: keyurpatle18@gmail.com